matthewmueller/terraform-provider-lambda/Readme.md

 ## Motivation

-This provider does 2 things: it compiles the function directory using `go build` and zips up the resulting.
+This provider does 2 things: it compiles the function directory using `go build` and zips up the resulting binary (along with anything else in that folder).

 I first tried doing it with Terraform's built-in functionality, but it got really messy.
 This provider takes care of the details where Terraform falls short.